nicholassaylor/Artist-Word-Cloud/README.md

 # Artist Word Cloud
-### Note: This project is currently in development.
-Features may not be fully functional and implementation details are subject to change.

 ## Description
 This program pulls lyrics from [Genius](https://genius.com/) for a particular artist and creates a word cloud with their lyrics.